pulumi/pulumi-hugo/themes/default/content/blog/software-developer-experience-devex-devx-devops-culture/index.md

 Without the proper tools, progress may slow down the development process and hinder developer productivity.
 It becomes crucial to implement appropriate measures to avoid disruptions that could impact everyone involved, including the developers themselves.
 Although not often mentioned, [DevOps](https://www.pulumi.com/what-is/what-is-devops/) and [Platform Engineering](https://www.pulumi.com/what-is/what-is-platform-engineering/) also aim to enhance the Developer Experience and achieve the associated benefits.

-## How Does DevEx Intersect with DevOps?
+## How Does DevEx Intersect with DevOps

 DevOps is about developers and operations working together and sharing values, assumptions, and responsibility for the software they build and maintain.